 The best Christmas vacations in the U.S. include small, cold-weather towns, big cities with beaches and sun, and quirky destinations that are entirely built around the holiday season.

 I’ve teamed up with a group of my fellow bloggers to put together a diverse list of options for those looking to visit somewhere new this Christmas.
-Some of these destinations are easier to visit than others, given the current health situation (I wouldn’t recommend getting on a plane right now!)
+Some of these destinations are easier to visit than others.
 But all are worthy of being on your list of ideas for this holiday season and those to follow.

 From the Christmas-crazed towns of Leavenworth, Washington and Santa Claus, Indiana to the iconic holiday markets of huge cities like Chicago and Boston, let’s take a look at the top options for American holiday getaways.
 Here are the spots that two dozen travel bloggers and I believe are the best Christmas vacations in the USA!

 Big-City Christmas Getaways

 Theresa from Your Chicago Guide explains why the Windy City is such a great holiday destination: